 MILAN (Reuters) – Gilberto Benetton, a co-founder of Italian clothing retailer United Colors of Benetton who masterminded the family empire’s diversification into construction, transport and catering, has died at the age of 77.

-The former head of family holding company Edizione which controls Italy's biggest infrastructure group Atlantia
+The former head of family holding company Edizione which controls Italy’s biggest infrastructure group Atlantia <ATL.MI>, died after a short illness, the family said on Monday.

 With his brothers Luciano and Carlo and sister Giuliana, Gilberto founded United Colors of Benetton in a small town in northeast Italy in 1965.
 Carlo died earlier this year.